francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-Decorator - search &amp; replace a string by another string
+Decorator - search & replace a string by another string
 Examples: replace space by an HTML tag.

 <b>Args:</b>